GeoTheo06/Text-Based-Game-Cpp/README.md

 9. The game will continue until you defeat all 10 enemies.

 ## Code Overview
+The code was recently improved.
+By comparing the initial commit to the most recent commit you can track my progress as a developer :)

 The code consists of two classes, Player and Enemy.
 The Player class has properties for health, mana, attack, shield, maxShield, maxHealth, maxMana, usingShield, and points.
 The Enemy class has properties for health, attack, and points.
 The code also has functions for attacking, defending, and checking if the enemy is dead.
 The game is played on the console, and the user interacts with the game by entering numbers and pressing Enter.